More than 30 American, British and Italian cars of various vintages head to Scottsdale, Arizona

 Other British sports cars include one of the rarest of all MG models in existence – the aerodynamic 1936 NB Magnette Airline Coupe, a brace of Austin-Healeys – a 1956 100/4 and a 1962 3000 MKI, and a 1952 Morgan Plus Four Drophead Coupe.

-From a Deuce to a Shelby, Ford is being represented by five models – a 1928 Model AR Pickup, a 1931 Model A Deluxe Roadster, 1932 Hotrod Coupe, a beautifully restored 1937 Station Wagon, and an extremely desirable and highly authentic 1965 Shelby GT 350 Coupe.
+From a Deuce to a Shelby, Ford is being represented by five models – a 1928 Model AR Pickup, a 1931 Model A Deluxe Roadster, 1932 Hotrod Coupe, a beautifully restored 1937 Station Waggon, and an extremely desirable and highly authentic 1965 Shelby GT 350 Coupe.

-Additionally, the 1962 Chevrolet Corvette 'Fuelie' Roadster – which was formerly owned by David E. Davis – will be offered with other American classics like a 1956 Chevy Bel Air Coupe and a 1956 Chevy Nomad Wagon.
+Additionally, the 1962 Chevrolet Corvette 'Fuelie' Roadster – which was formerly owned by David E. Davis – will be offered with other American classics like a 1956 Chevy Bel Air Coupe and a 1956 Chevy Nomad Waggon.

 These and many other classic cars will take pride of place at Bonhams' second annual Scottsdale Auction on Thursday 17th January at the luxurious Westin Kierland Resort & Spa in Scottsdale, Arizona, a convenient 20-minute drive from Phoenix.